absurditiesmediallc/dante-astro-theme-lifeasweknowit/src/content/projects/project-1.md

 3. **Community Hub:**

-- A collection of social media accounts will allow to users to connect with Richard and eachother to create music toheher.
-Links to come.
+- A collection of social media accounts will allow to users to connect with Richard and eachother to create music together.
+Links to come soon.